IsaiaScope/Iso_Obsidian_2.0/Docker/init.md

 _NOTE_ every docker run create a new container every time even they are not running they are persisting

+### containers

+docker ps = List running containers

-docker logs {container ID} = View logs from service running inside the container. (which are present at the time of execution)
+docker logs {container ID/name} = View logs from service running inside the container. (which are present at the time of execution)

 docker stop {container ID/name container ID/name container ID/name ....} = Stop one or more running containers

 docker start {{container ID/name container ID/name container ID/name ....}} = Start one or more stopped containers

-### containers

-docker ps = List running containers

 ---